Blog

 The Worst Debugging Tool in MATLAB Is the One You Use Every Day

 fprintf is a formatting function that got conscripted into debugging because MATLAB never shipped anything better.
-Here's what it's actually for, what it costs you as a debugger, and what to use instead.
+The guide covers what it's actually for, what it costs you as a debugger, and what to use instead.

 Mar 20, 2026